JeremyMenes/NYC-Collisions/README.md

     GROUP BY [DATE]
 )

--- Add the average weather data to the main collisions table for rows that still have missing station matches UPDATE TargetTable
+-- Add the average weather data to Collisions table for rows that still have missing station matches UPDATE TargetTable
 SET
     TargetTable.Precipitation = WeatherData.[Temp Precipitation],